sf-wdi-24/modules/week-02-ajax-and-js-objects/day-02/drill/readme.md

 ## HTML Strings

-For the following challanges you are going to use the template from https://github.com/sf-wdi-24/frontend-template
+For the following challenges you are going to use the template form: https://github.com/sf-wdi-24/frontend-template

 1. From the template repo copy the url to clone it
-2. In your terminal, go into your dev folder and type 'git clone' + paste the link
+2. In your terminal, go into your dev folder and type `git clone` + the link + `html-strings`
 3. Open this up in Sublime
 4. Paste the data object into the JS file.
 5. Type your solution into the document.ready method.